-Airships can and do fly in every form of weather that their heavier-than-air (HTA) aircraft counterparts do.
-In fact airships are inherently more stable than HTA aircraft, as history proved during the many transatlantic commercial crossings by past airships.
+Airships can and do fly in all of the weather conditions that their nonbuoyant aircraft counterparts do.
+In fact, airships are inherently more stable from greater inertia than nonbuoyant aircraft, proven from many transatlantic crossings by past airships (like ships compared to small boats).
 Of course, all aircraft are affected by storms.
-However, airships underway, because they are slow and typically cruise in the lower atmosphere (where storms generally are less severe) fair better than their counterparts when traversing squall lines.
+However, because airships are slow and typically cruise in the lower atmosphere (where storms generally are less severe), underway they fair better than their counterparts when traversing squall lines or turbulence.

 It should be noted that the best pilots for airships are people with sailing experience who understand natural ways to manage storm situations.
-Dr Hugo Eckner was such a man, who also took advantage of storm patterns for conveyance instead of just stupidly battling through them on a direct course from A to B. Knowing when to use power and when to cut it and sail like a raft thus is a thing for airship skippers to learn rather than for airship designers to somehow make them more like HTA aircraft.
+Dr Hugo Eckener was such a man, who also took advantage of storm patterns for conveyance instead of just battling through them on a direct course from A to B. Knowing when to use power and when to cut it and sail like a raft thus is a thing for airship skippers to learn, rather than for airship designers to somehow make them more like nonbuoyant aircraft.

 This can be done by learning to fly balloons before becoming an airship skipper, which was common practice for US Navy airship crew.
 Airship designers therefore instead should provide facilities and ways for skippers to use for navigation with and without power.
 Airship operators also should introduce ways to better manage people’s expectations with regard to regular scheduled services.

 Icing conditions generally have had very little effect on traditional non-rigid types, which tend to slough any snow or ice off during flight – so not a serious problem.
-When grounded, heavy snow fall can be a problem.
-However, methods and arrangements have been developed that can be adopted to minimise the consequences of snow build-up.
+Even so, when grounded, heavy snowfall can be a problem.
+Methods and arrangements have been developed that can be adopted to minimise the consequences of snow build-up.

 The development of low speed airship control technology and ground handling methods (particularly for traditional types) needs a continuous R&D process to mitigate risks.
 The safest place for airships to be is in the air; the very place where their long endurance capability gives them greatest value.